How to Handle “I’m Bored” During the School Holidays (Without Losing Your Patience)

 “I’m bored.”

-“That’s boring.”
+“That’s boring.” comes the reply.

 You suggest something else.